smutch/hwsa2021-slides/PITCHME.md

 result = myfunc(points, 10_000)
 ```

+Even with Numba, the best performance gains only come when the units of work are large enough.

-For more information and a good, flexible library for multiple different parallelisation backends, see [joblib](https://joblib.readthedocs.io/en/latest/).
+_For more information and a good, flexible library for multiple different parallelisation backends, see [joblib](https://joblib.readthedocs.io/en/latest/)._

 ---